 Content planning is crucial if you want your website to rank.

 The starting point for any successful website is not the design – it’s content planning.
-If your WordPress agency doesn’t talk to you about planning out your content first, they’re not doing the job properly.
+If your WordPress agency doesn’t talk to you about planning out your content first, they’re not doing their job properly.

 It’s all too easy to jump straight into designing your website, but without proper content planning you can end up with a site that looks great but accomplishes nothing.